 Located in vibrant Harvard Square and less than three miles from downtown Boston, Longy’s campus provides students with access to a wealth of musical and cultural riches throughout New England.
 From the Boston Symphony Orchestra to the Museum of Fine Arts to the famous Kendall Square, Cambridge’s center of world-shaking innovation, Boston/Cambridge isn’t merely a backdrop—it’s your campus and an integral part of the Longy experience.

-Longy is a non-residential campus and does not offer on-campus housing or dormitories, however, the Office Student Services is here to help incoming students connect with prospective roommates and apartments.
+Longy is a non-residential campus and does not offer on-campus housing or dormitories.
+However, the Office of Student Services is here to help incoming students connect with prospective roommates and apartments.
 This page provides useful resources that will help guide your housing search.
 Please keep in mind that Longy is not an official roommate or apartment referral service.
 Students are expected to take the initiative in securing their own accomodations.

 The following information is intended to give you a head-start on your move by providing you with basic information about getting settled in the Greater Boston Area.

 Please be aware that while affordable housing is possible to find in the city, there are many scams artists in operation.
 We advise all our students to be wary of extremely low rental prices, especially when considering online listings.
-If you have any questions, please contact Assistant Director of Student Services Chantal Tribble at firstname.lastname@example.org.
+If you have any questions, please contact Assistant Director of Student Services Magdalena Abrego at firstname.lastname@example.org.

 Due to high rental prices in the Greater Boston area, students are encouraged to find a roommate to share the cost of housing and associated expenses.